 Household hazardous waste

-Household hazardous waste includes items that are corrosive, flammable, explosive, toxic or poisonous and include everyday household items such as bleach, garden and pool chemicals and cleaning solvents.
+Household hazardous waste includes items that are corrosive, flammable, explosive, toxic or poisonous.
+These are everyday household items such as bleach, garden and pool chemicals and cleaning solvents.
 Use this page to find out how you can safely store and dispose of hazardous household waste in Brisbane.

 Storing household hazardous waste